© Crown copyright 2021

 DUNS numbers are a globally recognised means of identifying suppliers and is mandated by the UK government Cabinet Office to uniquely identify each supplier who is transacting with a government department.

-If you do not already have a DUNS number, click on the link provided DUNS number and follow the instructions.
+If you don’t have a DUNS number you can get your Dun & Bradstreet (D-U-N-S) number here.
 The process should take no more than 5-10 minutes.

 The e-Catalogue service allows MOD and Crown Commercial Service ‘Managed Service’ category suppliers with suitable contracts to have their goods and/or services hosted as a catalogue in an electronic format and hosted on or via the CP&F system.
-This enables MOD employees to view and purchase these items online.
+This enables MOD employees to view and purchase these items online via the Government E-Marketplace (GeM) through CP&F. GeM went live for MOD employees on 22 June 2020, starting with the Technology Product catalogues, and will be followed by Furniture and Office Solutions late 2020 or early 2021.

-A catalogue load template with pre-defined fields will be sent to suppliers to complete with both inventory and non-inventory catalogues being uploaded by the commercial officer / contract manager:
+A catalogue load template with pre-defined fields will be sent to suppliers to complete with both inventory and non-inventory catalogues being uploaded by the commercial officer or contract manager:

 Once completed, the template should be sent to the MOD contract manager for uploading onto CP&F. For support and guidance on technical issues when completing this template, please contact Defence Business Services (DBS) at: firstname.lastname@example.org